zhcet-amu/zhcet-web/README.md

 The steps to complete the MySQL setup for the project(refer to above guides for specific instructions) are:

-- **Install MySQL Server** - `sudo apt-get upgrade` is **NOT** required but recommended if you have hige amount of data to spare
+- **Install MySQL Server** - `sudo apt-get upgrade` is **NOT** required but recommended if you have huge amount of data to spare
 - **Secure Installation** - This step is optional
 - **Create Database** - Create database for the project, for instance, named `zhcet`
 - **Create User** - Create a MySQL user for the project, for instance, named `zhcetuser` protected by a password.
 It is **NOT**  recommended to use root user for the project
 - **Grant Privileges** - Grant privileges to this user on database you had created in one of the previous step.
 For this example, the command would look like -

 ```
-grant all privileges on zhcet.* to 'springuser'@'localhost';
+grant all privileges on zhcet.* to 'zhcetuser'@'localhost';
 ```

-***IMPORTANT:*** **DO NOT FORGET** to customize atleast the username and password of the user you create from this tutorial's example for security purposes.
+***IMPORTANT:*** **DO NOT FORGET** to customize at least the username and password of the user you create from this tutorial's example for security purposes.
 Even if you only deploy the project locally, it is recommended to use different parameters from what is used here.

 Once you have performed these steps, verify your user permissions by logging in as the created user and creating and dropping a table.
 If any of the step was not clear, please revisited the two guides above, as they feature all specific instructions of these steps.